fogfish/dynamo/README.md

 Data types definition is an essential part of development with `dynamo` library.
 Golang structs declares domain of your application.
 Public fields are serialized into DynamoDB attributes, the field tag `dynamodbav` controls marshal/unmarshal process.

-The library demands from each structure embedding of `iri.ID` type.
+The library demands from each structure embedding of `iri.ID` type (this type is implemented by another [package](https://github.com/fogfish/iri)).
 This type acts as struct annotation -- Golang compiler raises an error at compile time if other data type is supplied for DynamoDB I/O. Secondly, this type facilitates linked-data, hierarchical structures and cheap relations between data elements.

 ```go
 import "github.com/fogfish/iri"